Slow Cooker Black Bean Soup

 This post may contain affiliate links.
 Please read my disclosure policy.

-Because they were dried beans, I definitely wanted to use my slow cooker!
+Because the black beans were dried and not canned, I definitely wanted to use my slow cooker!
 Dried beans and slow cookers were made for each other!

 Ingredients needed to make this recipe (scroll down to recipe card for complete recipe):